DeNederlandscheBank/general-information/dsh_manifest.md

 - Rule 2:	Avoid Manual Data Manipulation Steps
 - Rule 3:	Archive the Exact Versions of All External Programs Used
 - Rule 4:	Version Control all Custom Scripts
-- Rule 5:	Add more Comments than you need yourself
+- Rule 5:	Document your code and add comments
 - Rule 6:	Record All Intermediate Results – if Possible in Standardized Formats
 - Rule 7:	Always Store Raw Data behind Plots
 - Rule 8:	Generate Hierarchical Analysis Output, Allowing Layers of Increasing Detail to Be Inspected